 Now, let’s say that you wish to enter a value that is not set as the default—for example, you want inches when the Ruler units are set to millimetres.
 Easy!
 Just type the number followed by the measurement abbreviation, such as ‘in’ for inches, and InDesign will convert it for you.
 You can enter any measurement system—‘pt’ (points), ‘p’ (picas), ‘mm’ (millimetres) , ‘cm’ (centimetres), and so on.

 Frame Fitting Options

 Don’t waste your time resizing images when you first place them into a document.
-Instead, use frame fitting options.
+Instead, try this InDesign trick: frame fitting options.
 You can find these options by selecting a Frame (any but a text frame) and then choosing Object>Fitting >Frame Fitting Options.
 You’ll now be able to specify fitting options for this frame such as content fitting, alignment and crop amounts.
 When an image is placed into the frame the settings will be applied, allowing you to automatically resize and position images.